APPLE MACINTOSH COMPUTER SUPPORT PAGE for SNOW LEOPARD - 10.6.8

 NOTICE: The links to vendors / products is an attempt to save you time searching for the specific item, by linking you directly to the item shown.
 You will notice I have multiple [when I can find] vendors to choose from.
 I have no personal preference as to who you decide to purchase from.
 I am not endorsing any particular product, I'm merely letting you know what works and where you can get it from.

-Windows on your Mac (You MUST have an Intel processor, it will NOT work with a PPC processor): We know you have made a conscious decision to “be a Mac,” but the Government has not, and therefore the easiest solution for some problems, such as: Digitally signing forms with Lotus Forms and ApproveIt, some websites (including digitally signing / encrypting emails in OWA), is to use Windows through a Virtual Machine, such as Parallels Desktop (discounted prices), VMware Fusion (Parallels vs. VMware comparison), or VirtualBox or through Apple’s native Boot Camp.
-This will require you to have a legal copy of Microsoft Windows.
-With these programs, you can install the ActivClient, Lotus Forms, and ApproveIt software and also utilize all the DoD tools from your Mac.
+Windows on your Mac (You MUST have an Intel processor, it will NOT work with a PPC processor): We know you have made a conscious decision to “be a Mac,” but the Government has not, and therefore the easiest solution for some problems, such as: Digitally signing PDF-F forms or with Lotus Forms and eSign, some websites (including digitally signing / encrypting emails in OWA), is to use Windows through a Virtual Machine, such as Parallels (discounted prices), VMware Fusion (Parallels vs. VMware comparison), or VirtualBox or through Apple’s native Boot Camp (alternate guide).
+This will require you to have a licensed copy of Microsoft Windows.
+With these programs, you can install the ActivClient, Adobe Reader, Lotus Forms, and ApproveIt software and also utilize all the DoD tools from your Mac.
 The benefit of the Virtual Machines over Boot Camp is that it will allow you to run Windows as an additional program (without restarting your computer) and keep OS X running the entire time.

 Discounted prices on these programs below can be viewed here